ThomasByr/Phoenyx/README.md

 ## Changelog

-Please refer to [the changelog file](changelog.md) for more detail.
+Please refer to [the changelog file](changelog.md) for more details.

-This updates covers the brand new SandBox class.
-Now the Engine in "Pygame Engine" starts making sens.
-The SandBox class, when created, must be linked to a Renderer to actually draw shapes and physical objects.
-For now, objects do not rotate, and only circular shapes have been implemented in a way that makes sens.
-Of course, more to come in the future.
+The 0.2.0 update featured the new SandBox class, allowing you to create a physics world for Bodies to interract and move around in very few lines of code.
+This update targets the Renderer class and fixes some drawing methods as well as introduces new ones.

 ## TODOs